ortk95/planetmapper/docs/user_interface.rst

 .. hint::
     The target, date and observer fields are passed directly to the `target`, `utc` and `observer` parameters of a :class:`planetmapper.Observation` object, so check the full documentation for :class:`planetmapper.Observation` and :class:`planetmapper.Body` for details of what formats are accepted.

-Once you click OK, the full fitting window should open.
+Once you click :guilabel:`OK`, the full fitting window should open.
 If you get any error messages, then double check the target, date and observer fields for any typos.

 .. image:: images/gui_fitting_initial.png
     :width: 600